 With probably the best collection of French furniture, paintings, and Sevres porcelain outside of the Louvre, the Wallace Collection in London is a treasure to see.
-Most of the lectures for my master’s degree program were held here.
+Most of the lectures for my master’s degree program through the University of Buckingham were held here.

 Located on Manchester Square in the former family home of the Marquesses of Hertford, it’s probably also the only house where a Titian used to hang in the owner’s bathroom.
 It’s the intimate setting that enhances the experience of seeing history, and works of art by masters in their craft.